Royal-Society-of-New-Zealand/NZ-ORCID-Hub/docs/docker.rst

-PGPORT                      The port on which PostgreSQL should be mapped to (should be unique) (default: 5432) SECRET_KEY                  Hub secret key for data encryption SENTRY_DSN                  Sentry DSN (optional) SUBNET                      2 first octets (it should be unique for each enviroment run on the same machine), e.g., *172.33*
+PGPORT                      The port on which PostgreSQL should be mapped to (should be unique) (default: 5432) SECRET_KEY                  Hub secret key for data encryption SENTRY_DSN                  Sentry DSN (optional) SUBNET                      2 first octets (it should be unique for each enviroment run on the same machine), (default: *172.33*)
 ==========================  ==================